-- Notice of PIP claim must be made in 30 days rather than 90 days - Health service providers must present their bill to the insurance carrier and/or MVAIC within 45 days after the date of treatment rather than 180 days in current regulations. - The new regulation authorizes PIP insurers to do an Examination Under Oath (EUO) of PIP claimant
+- Notice of PIP claim must be made in 30 days rather than 90 days - Health service providers must present their bill to the insurance carrier and/or MVAIC within 45 days after the date of treatment rather than 180 days in current regulations. - The new regulation authorizes PIP insurers to do an Examination Under Oath (EUO) of PIP claimant.

-- Wage Loss Claims must actually be made within 90 days from the date of accident instead of no requirement - The arbitration rules have been changed with the AAA, now being responsible for administrating all conciliation and administration.
+- The arbitration rules have been changed with the AAA, now being responsible for administrating all conciliation and administration.
 Previously, the Insurance Department handled conciliation and more administration including medical fee schedule. - Also effective February 1, 2000 the monthly interest penalty rate is 2% instead of 21% monthly compounded.